-Culinary laboratory classes at OCCI are responsible for cleaning the kitchen at the end of each class period.
+Students and instructors in laboratory classes at OCCI are responsible for cleaning the kitchen at the end of each class period.
 Trash removal occurs at the end of each class period.
 In-house custodial services are performed daily.
-Custodial staff works flexible hours to ensure that the kitchens, classrooms, and lobby area are cleaned prior to the start of class.
+Custodial staff works flexible hours to ensure that the kitchens, classrooms, and lobby area are cleaned prior to the start of each class.
 At the end of the term, each class performs a thorough kitchen cleaning, including reach-in and hoods.
 Fire safety inspection and intensive hood cleaning is performed twice each year.
 Pest control is provided through an outside contractor.